National Institute of Mental Health (NIMH) indicates that Bipolar Disorder is a very common condition.

 One exception is if you are completely recovered from a Mild Bipolar Diagnosis and do not take any prescribed medications at this time.

-- Standard Rating – A Standard Rating is the most common ranking and comes along with an average premium amount.
+- Standard Rating – A Standard Rating is an average rating and comes along with an average premium amount.

 Bipolar will not keep you from achieving this level as long as you have Mild Bipolar Disorder and you can show the following: